zetolhousa/zetolhousa.github.io/content/posts/product-review-earpods.md

 tags: [product-reviews]
 ---

-Let me set the stage first: I've owned the AirPod Pros for a little over a year and the Nothing ear(1) for about 2 weeks as of this writing.
+I've owned the AirPod Pros for a little over a year and the Nothing ear(1) for about 2 weeks as of this writing.
+Below I share some personal experiences and opinions which may help in deciding if caught in a dillema between the two amazing products.

 ### Active Noise Cancellation (ANC)
 This is a close one at least in my ears.
 They both keep out noise pretty well.
 For any normal human out there, you will not be able to pick any difference.